pritamhazra21/big-data/ch6.md

 Here are some key features and concepts of Pig Latin:

 1. Data Loading: Pig Latin allows you to load data from various sources such as HDFS, local file systems, or databases.
-You can use the LOAD statement to specify the data source, format, and location.
+You can use the `LOAD` statement to specify the data source, format, and location.

 Example:
 ```
 data = LOAD 'hdfs://data/input' USING PigStorage(',') AS (name: chararray, age: int);
 ```

 2. Data Transformation: Pig Latin provides a rich set of operators to transform and manipulate data.
-You can use operators like FILTER, GROUP, JOIN, FOREACH, and many more to perform operations like filtering records, grouping data, joining datasets, and applying transformations to individual fields.
+You can use operators like `FILTER`, `GROUP`, `JOIN`, `FOREACH`, and many more to perform operations like filtering records, grouping data, joining datasets, and applying transformations to individual fields.

 Example:
 ```
 filtered_data = FILTER data BY age > 18;
 ```

 3. Schema Projection: Pig Latin allows you to project only the required fields from the loaded data or intermediate results.
 This can help optimize performance and reduce the amount of data processed.

 Example:
 ```
 projected_data = FOREACH data GENERATE name, age;
 ```

 4. User-Defined Functions (UDFs): Pig Latin supports the use of custom functions written in programming languages like Java, Python, or JavaScript.
 UDFs allow you to define and apply custom logic or computations on your data.

 Example:
 ```
 REGISTER 'myudfs.jar';
 data = FOREACH data GENERATE myudfs.myFunction(name);
 ```

-5. Storing Results: After processing the data, you can use the STORE statement to write the results to a specified location or storage system.
+5. Storing Results: After processing the data, you can use the `STORE` statement to write the results to a specified location or storage system.

 Example:
 ```
 STORE filtered_data INTO 'hdfs://data/output';
 ```

-Iterative Processing: Pig Latin also supports iterative processing using the ITERATE and UNTIL statements.
+6. Iterative Processing: Pig Latin also supports iterative processing using the `ITERATE` and `UNTIL` statements.
 This allows you to perform iterative computations on your data until a certain condition is met.

 Example:
 ```
 result = ITERATE input_data
          GENERATE Transform(input_data) AS transformed_data;
 ```

 Pig Latin provides a concise and declarative syntax for expressing complex data transformations and analyses.
 It abstracts the complexities of distributed processing and allows users to focus on the data transformations rather than the underlying execution framework.
 ## Devoloping and testing

 When developing and testing Pig Latin scripts, you can follow these steps to ensure smooth execution and accurate results: